formkit/docs-content/essentials/core.md

 ### Group

 A group is a node that produces an object value.
-Children of a group node use their `name` to produce a property of the same name in the groups’s value object.
+Children of a group node use their `name` to produce a property of the same name in the groups’s value object — `<FormKit type="form">` is an instance of a group.

 ```js
 import { createNode } from '@formkit/core'